st4ck/BBFlow/README.md

 **ff_node** is the basic block entity composed by a set of input and output channels (LinkedBlockingQueue<T>) and a computation code (runJob())

 **ff_comb** combine two nodes in one in linear way.
-Output of first one is passed directly as input to second one
+Output of first one is passed directly as input to second one.
+The resultant node is of type multi-input/multi-output.

 ### Parallel Building Blocks